cloudmesh-community/book/chapters/in/assignments.md

 markings to your codeblock, as we need real simple markdown if you chose that.
 Make sure text in LaTeX.

-We will make additional suggestions for tutorial topics in the document in which we collect the tutorial list.
-We will also indicate for these suggesting a maximum number of students able to work together on that tutorial.
+We will make additional suggestions for section topics in the document in which we collect the section list.
+We will also indicate for these suggesting a maximum number of students able to work together on a section or chapter.

- [Tutorial
+ [Section
 List$\mapsto$](https://docs.google.com/document/d/1L2-wYc7S7hb5u6ZNtKpTvlXqKMkqq-B38hlaBCw-eww/edit?usp=sharing)

 Learning Outcome:

--   Learn how to write in markdown a tutorial like text
+-   Learn how to write in markdown a section

 -   Learn how to properly use indentation and verbatim

 -   Learn Markdown is not about WYSIWYG

--   In your project you will need to provide a tutorial like mark down section in which you explain to execute your project.
+-   In your project you will need to provide section in which you explain to execute your project.
 This assignment helps you on how to do that.